The Locations That Inspired Famous Oil Paintings THEN & NOW. See the painting, see the location.

 Built on a geologically precarious slope of London clay, the castle has frequently been subject to subsidence; this, combined with the sale of its stonework in the sixteenth century, has led to its present ruin.

 John Constable's Hadleigh Castle Oil Painting & Tilt-Shift Photo.

 The tilt-shift Hadleigh Castle photo keeps the imposing lower left-side rock and the sheepherder as the main focus area while gently blurring the background in order to accentuate the magnificent vista.
 Click on.

 Click Hadleigh Castle The Mouth Of The Thames Morning After A Stormy Night if you like this oil painting and want to purchase it.

-More interesting sections on The Worlds Artist Website.
+More interesting sections on The Worlds Artist Website

-We have over 600 famous painters listed on our website with over 40,000 oil painting reproductions, to enlighten you we have the artist biography on each famous painter, and the art movement they painted under.
-You can order from these two sections or if you want to narrow it down, you can choose by artists, colors or subject matter.
-What is the best size wall art for your home?
-The art canvas sizes will give you an idea, then, if you want a virtual wall art mock-up photo of your favorite oil painting reproduction in your home décor, just ask us.
-Having ordered and received your art, we provide helpful advise on oil painting care for years of enjoyment.
-In our studio and our artists pages you will see how we paint the oil painting reproductions and the painting process.
-The same procedures are used for painting pet portraits, personal portraits and oil painting of your home.
+What is the best size for wall art for your home?
+The art canvas sizes will give you an idea.
+Then, if you want a virtual wall art mock-up photo of your favorite oil painting reproduction in your home décor, just ask us.
+Having ordered and received your art, we provide helpful advice on oil painting care for years of enjoyment.